Follow These Sector Thesis Best Practices to Become a Preferred Buyer

 - Sinking reputations of the firm and individual investors as they fail to attract investments and generate returns for stakeholders.

-- Seller trust — if a firm doesn’t specialize in an industry, why should a seller trust them?
+- Seller trust—if a firm doesn’t specialize in an industry, why should a seller trust them?
 They’ll likely choose a preferred buyer in the industry.

 How should a firm approach thesis strategy work?

-Developing an internal process to successfully execute on a thesis initiative can be tricky at first.
-Some firms create theses after reviewing books and participating in processes they didn’t know much about, but saw an opportunity in what they learned about a specific sub-sector in a broader industry.
+- Reactive Thesis Creation: Thesis creation after reviewing books and participating in processes they didn’t know much about, but saw an opportunity in what they learned about a specific sub-sector in a broader industry.

 How many investment themes should a firm have?